sencha/SenchaTestDemo/README.md

 # SenchaTestDemo
 Example applications and workspaces to demonstrate use of Sencha Test.
 Each of these has been decorated with a few starter tests.
-For applications, you will need to initialize the application by running a development build after the framework is in place.

 ## AdminDashboard
 This is a single-application project using the Ext JS 6.0.1 application template.
-It needs a copy of Ext JS 6.0.1 extracted into its 'ext' directory.
+It needs a copy of Ext JS 6.0.1 extracted into its `"ext"` directory before it can be opened in Sencha Studio.

 ## Workspace
-This is a workspace with two applications: the admin dashboard again and the stock Sencha Cmd "starter" application.
-It needs a copy of Ext JS 6.0.1 extracted into its 'ext' directory.
+This is a workspace with two applications: the admin dashboard and the Sencha Cmd "starter" application.
+This workspace needs a copy of Ext JS 6.0.1 extracted into its `"ext"` directory before it can be opened in Sencha Studio.

 ## Ext5App
 This is a single-application project using Ext JS 5.1.1.
-It needs a copy of Ext JS 5.1.1 extracted into its 'ext' directory.
+It needs a copy of Ext JS 5.1.1 extracted into its `"ext"` directory.

 After the framework is in place, you will need to run the following command before running tests: